sskorol/test-data-supplier/README.md

 ## IntelliJ IDEA support

-**Test Data Supplier** is integrated with IntelliJ IDEA in a form of plugin.
+**Test Data Supplier** also has an IntelliJ IDEA plugin.
 Just install **test-data-supplier-plugin** from the official JetBrains repository.

-More information about its features could be found on the related [GitHub](https://github.com/sskorol/test-data-supplier-plugin) page.
+More information about its features can be found on the related [GitHub](https://github.com/sskorol/test-data-supplier-plugin) page.